AlexBleicher/OpenPGP-Key-Analyzer/README.md

 The Analyzer supports OpenPGP Key Files in ASCII-armored or Binary Format.<br>
 Both [RFC 4880](https://www.rfc-editor.org/rfc/rfc4880.html) and [RFC 9580](https://www.rfc-editor.org/rfc/rfc9580.html) are supported.

+:warning: <b>If no warning is created for a given key this does not automatically make the key secure against any attack.
+It only indicates, that no weakness to the already implemented vulnerabilities could be detected!</b>
 ## Installation
 The OpenPGP Key Analyzer can be installed [via pip](https://pypi.org/project/OpenPGPKeyAnalyzer/) (it is encouraged to use a virtual environment):<br>
 ```pip install OpenPGPKeyAnalyzer```<br>